koechlm/Vault-Job-Processor---iLogic-Extension/README.md

 	- ThisApplication object being replaced by ThisServer

 - To allow iLogic rules interacting with Vault during job execution requires the Job-Processor's log-in being re-used within the rule.
 Use the template VaultJobRuleConnected.iLogicVb to build your rule.
-	- the referenced iLogic-Vault Quickstart library is available on GitHub open source and in binary format; select the matching Vault release version.
+	- the referenced iLogic-VaultInventorServer library is part of this solution.

 TO CONFIGURE: (Note - Using the installer obsoletes step 1 and 6)
 ---------------------------------